szamosj/docker-lab/README.md

-# 🐳 docker-lab - LAMP Stack Demo
+# 🐳 Docker Lab - LAMP Stack Demo

 Welcome to the **Docker Lab**!
 This demo shows how we can run a small web application using **Docker containers** for both the web server and the database.